MarcusBloomfield/MarcusBloomfield/README.md

 # Marcus Bloomfield

 Game developer and creative coder based in Perth, Western Australia.
 I build tools, simulations, and games that blend systems thinking with expressive interfaces.
-From web AI-driven resume builders to dice-rolling Warhammer tools and Unity-based video games—I'm always experimenting.
+From web AI-driven resume builders to dice-rolling Warhammer tools and Unity-based video games.

 ---
 ## 🧠 Main Project